 6. You’re more than a statistic

 Feeling ashamed, embarrassed, or even disappointed in yourself is normal.
 But we want you to know that you’re so much more than a just a statistic.
 An unplanned pregnancy doesn’t have to define you; it doesn’t make you stupid or irresponsible.

 7. You can choose adoption anytime

 You don’t have to make an adoption plan while you’re pregnant.
-Lifetime helps lots of women with adoption after their baby’s been born and when their child is a few years old.
+Lifetime helps many women with adoption after their baby’s been born and even when their child is a few years old.
 We’re not here to pressure you or rush you into a decision.
-Call Lifetime whenever you’re ready to learn more: 1-800-923-6784.

 Taking the first step is often the most difficult part of any decision you make, and adoption is no different.
 This short video shows you how to take the first step in the adoption process:

 Editor’s Note: This article was originally published on January 4, 2018, and has since been updated.

 As the Vice President (VP) of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
 Heather has conducted training for birth parent advocates, spoken to professional groups, and has appeared on television and radio to discuss the multiple aspects of adoption.
 She has provided one-on-one support to women and hopeful adoptive parents working through adoption decisions.

 Since 2002, she has been helping pregnant women and others in crisis to learn more about adoption.
 Heather also trains and speaks nationwide to pregnancy clinics to effectively meet the needs of women who want to explore adoption for their child.
 Today, she continues to address the concerns women have about adoption and supports the needs of women who choose adoption for their child.